The Amateur Radio Service

 Why Ham Radio ?

-Most of my friends don't seem to know very much about amateur radio or what you can do
+Most people don't know very much about amateur radio or what you can do

 with it or why you would want to.
 This short description will explain some of it.
 It is